aaaaaa123456789/libplum/docs/functions.md

 that the loaded image can have.
 This function is intended to deal with untrusted image data, where a specially-crafted malicious image file can create a massive image out of a seemingly small amount of input data.
+For further information, check the [Untrusted image files][untrusted] section.

 The limit applies to the image as a whole, not to each dimension: the library will enforce that the number of pixels in the entire image (i.e., `width * height * frames`) is not greater than the specified limit.